dnbkr/use-iframe/README.md

 yarn add use-iframe
 ```

-The library is written in Typescript and ships with it's own type definitions to no additional type defs need to be installed.
+The library is written in Typescript and ships with it's own type definitions so no additional type defs need to be installed.

 ## Usage